xcliang777/EC601_Mini-project2_Tensorflow/README.md

 This project use tensorflow to recognize two different classes of objects.
 Also use matplotlib to display pictures.

-Dataset used to train and test my module is from Kaggle. https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data
+Dataset used to train and test my module is from Kaggle.(Since the dataset is too big so I do not upload it to github) https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data